-Jeff Steinman, represented by Siskinds LLP and Jensen Shawa Solomon Duguid Hawkes LLP, commenced a proposed class action against CIBC, in Ontario, on behalf of all clients of Simplii Financial whose personal information was accessed in the early 2018 event.
+Jeff Bannister - represented by Siskinds LLP, Sotos LLP and Jensen Shawa Solomon Duguid Hawkes LLP - commenced a proposed class action against CIBC, in Ontario, on behalf of all clients of Simplii Financial whose personal information was accessed in the early 2018 event.
 The Statement of Claim alleges that CIBC breached contractual and statutory obligations it owed to class members.

 What Happens Next?

 (May 3, 2021) - Please check this page for updates on timing of distribution of the settlement funds, which is estimated to take place within approximately six months.
 You will hear directly from the bank about payments.

 If you would like to speak to our office, please give us a call.
 Our paralegal will answer your questions regarding this proposed class action at no cost to you.
 If you wish to speak to a lawyer, they can refer your inquiry further.

 Affected persons are encouraged to contact: